bogdanripa/UiPath-Orchestrator-Smart-Scheduler/README.md

 # UiPath Orchestrator Smart Scheduler
 Node.js app that will manage schedules to:
 * Automatically run a process when a queue item is added
+* Start a process when another one has finished.
+The initial process's output becomes the input for your new process
 * Link queue items, automatically creating new queue items when other queue item(s) are marked as completed.
 Completed queue items output (in aggregate) becomes the input for the new queue item

-* Start a process when another one has finished.
-The initial process's output becomes the input for your new process
+See the [settings.json](settings.json) file for details on how to set those up.

 ## Installation / set-up instructions